Teatro da Trindade: Construction and opening

 In 1866, Francisco Pereira Palha de Faria de Lacerda, a writer and playwright, decided to build his own theatre, forming a joint-stock company of friends and investors, including the Duke of Palmela.
 The location of the Trindade area of the Chiado was chosen because of historical associations, as there had briefly been a theatre in the area in the 18th century when the Italian businessman, Alessandro Paghetti, had created the Academia da Trindade as Lisbon’s first popular opera theatre.
 Three other theatres were already in the Chiado when the Teatro da Trindade was built, the Teatro Nacional de São Carlos, the D. Maria II National Theatre, and the Teatro do Ginásio.

 Miguel Evaristo de Lima Pinto was chosen as the architect and the building he designed followed the Portuguese Pombaline style together with some influence of the Italian neoclassical style then in vogue.
 It was considered the most comfortable, elegant and technically advanced theatre in Lisbon of its time.
 There were originally two components, a theatre and a hall.
 The hall was demolished in 1921.
 The theatre has three facades.
 The main one faces the Largo da Trindade and is where the royal entrance was.
 It is decorated with medallions with the busts of the writers António Ferreira (1528-1569), Damião de Góis (1502–1574), and Francisco de Sá de Miranda (1481–1558), as well as a bust of Terpsichore the muse of dance.

 The hall (Salão do Trindade) was opened in February 1867 for the Carnival and, on 30 November, the Teatro da Trindade opened, featuring Delphina, Emília Adelaide and Emília Letroublon.
 Its auditorium has a horseshoe shape.
 The seating in the stalls, consisting of mahogany chairs, was removable and the floor could be raised to the level of the stage, thus creating a ballroom.
 An innovation much appreciated by audiences was that chairs had a hook on the back so that the men could hang their hats.
 Trompe-l'œil paintings on the ceiling, by José Procópio, show Portuguese theatrical personalities such as Gil Vicente, António José da Silva, Almeida Garrett, Luís de Camões, and Manuel Maria Barbosa du Bocage.
-At the Trindade, Francisco Palha introduced what he called "burlesque opera", with Delphina being one of the leading performers.
+At the Trindade, Francisco Palha introduced what he called "burlesque opera", with Delphina and Amélia Barros being among the leading performers.

-The turn of the century
+Turn of the century

 After the death of Francisco Palha, in January 1890, the management of the Trindade passed through several hands before it was sold to António Serrão Franco, who contracted an artistic society that appointed António de Sousa Bastos as director in 1894.
 Under Sousa Bastos, the resident company included performers such as Mercedes Blasco and Palmira Bastos.
 In 1901, management was taken over by Afonso Taveira, who was responsible for guiding the Trindade through the period of instability that included the regicide, the First Portuguese Republic and the beginning of World War I, until his death in 1916.